 Once we receive authorization from your insurance company and hospital administration, and it has been determined you are medically acceptable, you will move to the next phase.

 The evaluation usually requires a 1-2 day stay in Portland if you do not live locally.
 Your transplant evaluation is usually done on an outpatient basis unless you are critically ill and require hospitalization.
 During the evaluation you will have appointments with many specialists in addition to members of the kidney transplant team.
 You will have lab work and diagnostic test performed.
 These tests vary for each person.You will also attend a kidney transplant education class.
 During this class we review information from the pre-transplant packet and you will have the opportunity to ask questions.
 Click here for the class schedule and registration information.
-You may also preview the class presentation with audio by clicking here.
+You may also preview the class presentation video below and view the most updated slides here.

 Selection Process & Waitlist